 Walloons, Wales and Cornish Walnuts

-The Wonderful World of *walha– This article is an adaptation of one I wrote for the brilliant interdisciplinary magazine Porridge, which you can find out more about at porridgemagazine.com.
-Note: the asterisk * is used for historically undocumented and therefore hypothetical words.
-I’D LIKE to tell you the tale of a headlong tumble down aContinue reading “Walloons, Wales and Cornish Walnuts”
+The Wonderful World of *walha– Reading time: 10-15 minutes This article is an adaptation of one first written for the brilliant interdisciplinary magazine Porridge, which you can find out more about at porridgemagazine.com.
+Note that an asterisk * is used for historically undocumented and therefore hypothetical words.
+I’d like to tell you the tale ofContinue reading “Walloons, Wales and Cornish Walnuts”